redhat-cop/businessautomation-cop/deployment-examples/pam-eap-setup/README.md

 ### Install location - Installation log

 By default PAM will be installed in a directory named `pam` in the current directory. `pam` will be created if it does not exist.
 Installation location can be overridden by the `install_dir` option.
 The startup script will be named after the installation location with a `go_` prefix.

+The `install_dir` value will be used to place the generated startup scripts.

 Example:
   - `./pam-setup.sh` will install PAM in a directory named `pam` and the startup script will be named `go_pam.sh`
-  - `./pam-setup.sh -o install_dir=wick` will install PAM in a directory named `wick` and the startup script will be named `go_wick.sh`
+  - `./pam-setup.sh -o install_dir=wick` will install PAM in a directory named `wick` and the startup script will be named `go_wick.sh` in the `wick` directory

 An installation log can be obtained by specifying the `-o logfile=file` option. `file` is optional and will default to `pam-setup.log` if not specified.
 An installation log will not overwrite existing contents of the `file` .